DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "...What's going on!?
 Hey, Jeanne?
 Jeanne, it is not funny how you're hiding to scare me!"

-The 9th Terminal is completely empty.
+The 9th Terminal was completely empty.
-Just what happened here.
+He wondered just what happened here.
-The road under his foot were crashed, as if something ridiculously heavy steeped on it.
+The road under his foot was crashed, as if something ridiculously heavy steeped on it.
 There is huge crater by road instead of trees.
 Most of the buildings had broken windows, and buildings themself were on a verge of collapsing It looks just like ruins.